Load Shedding reference guide

 There is one default classifier which assigns a cohort based on a hash of the remote IP address and current time, such that an IP address changes its cohort roughly every hour.

-It declares no @Priority
+It declares no @Priority.

-It is possible to define custom implementations of the RequestClassifier
+It is possible to define custom implementations of the RequestClassifier interface.

 The implementations must be CDI beans, otherwise they are ignored.